chenxiaolong/Custota/README.md

 7. That's it!

+Once the OTA server URL is configured, Custota will automatically check for updates periodically.
+The checks can be turned off completely or extended to automatically install the updates as well.

+To reduce battery usage, the scheduling of the update checks is controlled by Android.
+They run at most once every 6 hours and will not run at all if the `Require unmetered network` or `Require sufficient battery level` conditions aren't met.

 ## OTA server

 Custota only requires a basic webserver capable of serving static files and supporting the HTTP `Range` header.
 Any standard webserver, like Apache, Nginx, or Caddy, will do the trick.
 For testing, Caddy is very useful because it can serve files from a directory without setting up any config files: